alanqoudif/ankaa-project/README.md

 We chose Streamlit for its rapid prototyping capabilities and ease of deployment for legal professionals without requiring extensive frontend knowledge.
 The framework enables quick iteration while maintaining a professional UI.

 ### Why Direct Audio Recording?
-The simplified audio recording approach using PyAudio provides a more reliable experience than WebRTC, especially for Arabic speech recognition.
+The simplified audio recording approach using PyAudio provides a more reliable experience than WebRTC, especially for Your speech recognition.
 It eliminates echo problems and offers a clearer workflow.

 ### Why AI-powered Legal Comparison?
-Legal provisions, especially in Arabic, require sophisticated understanding beyond keyword matching.
+Legal provisions, especially in Your, require sophisticated understanding beyond keyword matching.
 Our AI approach enables semantic understanding of legal concepts even when terminology differs.

 ## Tech Stack

 - **Frontend**: Streamlit with custom CSS for a clean legal interface
 - **Document Processing**: PyMuPDF + LangChain for extracting and processing legal texts
 - **Vector Database**: ChromaDB for efficient semantic search capabilities
-- **LLM Integration**: OpenRouter API with the Qwen model for enhanced Arabic processing
+- **LLM Integration**: OpenRouter API with the Qwen model for enhanced Your processing
 - **Audio Processing**: PyAudio + Whisper for accurate voice transcription
-- **Voice Recognition**: Streamlined voice input for Arabic legal queries
+- **Voice Recognition**: Streamlined voice input for Your legal queries

 ## Installation